 Tearfund is also working with local churches responding to the crisis such as Don Bosco church near the capital Juba.
 The church is accommodating 100 homeless families on its land who have fled their homes in fear of escalating ethnic violence.

 Typhoon Haiyan has left thousands dead and millions affected across the Philippines

 Tearfund’s partners are responding – helping survivors who urgently need food, water, shelter and support to find their loved ones.

-Tearfund also helps people in countries like India, Haiti and Pakistan to deal with the aftermath of emergencies and prepare for future disasters.
+Tearfund Ireland helps people to deal with the aftermath of emergencies and prepare for future disasters.
 We support the local church to respond quickly to the immediate needs in their community.

 Where the scale of the emergency is beyond their capacity we send disaster response teams of engineers, nutritionists, doctors and project managers to bring relief.
 We provide clean water and sanitation to prevent the spread of diseases.
 We provide food for the hungry and shelter for the homeless.
 We train local farmers to plant drought-resistant crops to prevent future famines.
 We can’t stop disasters happening, but we can save lives when they strike.

 - €18 a month over a year could provide six families with a temporary emergency latrine.

 - €29 a month over a year could pay for trauma counselling for ten children.